Hostage families 'astounded' by PMO efforts to halt deal amid leaks scandal

 The court document, with the new information, was released following an appeal by a number of Israeli news organizations to lift the gag order.

-“On September 6, 2024, foreign media published an article about Hamas’s positions regarding negotiations for the release of hostages.
+“On September 6 of this year, foreign media published an article about Hamas’s positions regarding negotiations for the release of hostages.
 This article included the use of classified materials and documents that were illegally taken from IDF intelligence systems,” the court document read.

 Eliav Breuer contributed to this report.